The Dawning Light

 “My Lord, my Master!
 Ever since the day on which my eyes beheld You in Karbilá, I seemed at last to have found and recognised Him who had been the object of my quest.
 I renounce whosoever has failed to recognise You, and despise him in whose heart may yet linger the faintest misgivings as to Your purity and holiness.
 I pray You to overlook my weakness, and entreat You to answer me in my perplexity.
 Please God I may, at this very place, within the precincts of this hallowed shrine, swear my fealty to You.”

-He breaks every word of it.
+He broke every word of it.

-No answer comes.
+No answer came.

-Years later, in 1267 A.H., Hájí Níyáz-i-Baghdádí makes his own pilgrimage to Mecca and meets the Sherif.
-In the course of their conversation, the Sherif tells him: “I recollect that in the year ‘60, during the season of pilgrimage, a youth came to visit me.
+Years later, in 1267 A.H., Hájí Níyáz-i-Baghdádí made his own pilgrimage to Mecca and met the Sherif.
+In the course of their conversation, the Sherif told him: “I recollect that in the year ‘60, during the season of pilgrimage, a youth came to visit me.
 He presented to me a sealed book which I readily accepted but was too much occupied at that time to read.
 A few days later I met again that same youth, who asked me whether I had any reply to make to his offer.
 Pressure of work had again detained me from considering the contents of that book.
 When the season of pilgrimage was over, one day, as I was sorting out my letters, my eyes fell accidentally upon that book.
 I opened it and found, in its introductory pages, a moving and exquisitely written homily which was followed by verses the tone and language of which bore a striking resemblance to the Qur’án.
 All that I gathered from the perusal of the book was that among the people of Persia a man of the seed of Fátimih and descendant of the family of Háshim had raised a new call, and was announcing to all people the appearance of the promised Qá’im.”

 The Sherif had held the claim in his hands.
 He had read verses that struck him as resembling the Qur’án itself.
 He had done nothing.